 Whether it is a cooler or a freezer, we always recommend that you purchase and install a panel floor to control the temperature in your walk-in.
 But just like when mom used to tell you to wash behind your ears, we know you may not always take our suggestions.If you want to be a risk taker, just make sure to follow these guidelines:

-- Under no circumstance should you install a cooler (with no cooler floor) on wood framed flooring.
-Condensation will develop under the floor, and you will eventually bear the cost of replacing your rotted flooring.
-This typically costs more than ordering the cooler floor in the first place.
+- Under no circumstance should you install a cooler (with no cooler floor) over a wood framed flooring or on the second floor.
+Condensation will develop under the floor.

 Do you have customer testimonials?

 We sure do!
 We would never expect you just to take our word that we are the best!
 You can check out our success stories online here.
-We are confident that your testimonial will be added to this list soon enough!back to top
+We are confident that your testimonial will be added to this list soon enough!

 Do you use wood in your walk-ins?

 Wood is not a preferred material for use in insulation products.
 In addition, wood absorbs moisture.
 Wood also has a tendency to warp and expand with cold and hot air, causing gaps that could let in heat.